Matt Berry: Film and television

 Berry appeared in a number of films during this period, including The Devil's Chair (2006) and Moon (2009).
 He starred in The Search (2009), a short film about "a lonely man's search for the existence of life outside our universe takes a remarkable turn when he connects with a recently bereaved family".

 In 2012, BBC Radio 4 aired his comedy series I, Regress, where he portrayed Dr. Berry, a brilliant but unorthodox regressive therapist.
 In each 15-minute episode, Berry explored the psyche of a guest patient, attempting to treat their problems in surreal dreamlike sequences.
 Berry appeared in the film adaptation of the David Nicholls novel One Day as Aaron, Dexter's agent.
-He was briefly featured in the closing ceremony of the London 2012 Olympics, introducing ELO's "Mr. Blue Sky" by way of a mock weather forecast.
+He was briefly featured in the closing ceremony of the 2012 Summer Olympics in London, introducing ELO's "Mr. Blue Sky" by way of a mock weather forecast.

 In July 2012, he appeared as vainglorious actor Steven Toast in the pilot episode of Channel 4 sitcom Toast of London, co-written with Arthur Mathews.
 Notwithstanding mixed reviews, a series was commissioned, and the first episode was broadcast on 20 October 2013, and it brought Berry the 2015 BAFTA Award for Best Male Comedy Performance.
 In 2015, Berry and Arthur Mathews published Toast on Toast: Cautionary Tales and Candid Advice, a spoof autobiography of Steven Toast.
 It was released as an audiobook read by Berry.

 Berry played the title character in the 2013 Portlandia episode "Squiggleman".
 Co-creators Fred Armisen and Carrie Brownstein included the appearance on a list of their "proudest musical moments" from the show.

-From 2014 to 2015, Berry co-starred in the BBC 2 series House of Fools, written by and starring Reeves and Mortimer.
+From 2014 to 2015, Berry co-starred in the BBC Two series House of Fools, written by and starring Reeves and Mortimer.
 He portrayed Beef, "the highly sexual, flamboyant and blindly confident friend of Vic and Bob" who "will seduce anything in a skirt".

 Berry appeared in episode nine of the sixth season of Dan Harmon's television series Community, released on Yahoo Screen on 5 May 2015.
 In December 2015, he played Professor Awfulshirt in Harry Hill in Professor Branestawm Returns on BBC One.